Mo. ° / °

 University Staff Council representative Institutional Resources

-University Student Association representative Academic
+Student Government Assn representative Academic

-At‐large faculty member (AZ or MO*) Academic
+At-large faculty representative (AZ, MO, or online*) Academic

-At‐large student (AZ or MO*) Academic
+At-large student representative (AZ, MO, or online*) Academic

-Immediate past chair UWAC Academic
+Immediate past Chair UWAC Academic

 *At‐large faculty and student are selected to assure that beyond the senate or student association representative from each group, both campuses are represented.